 La lavanderìa

 Nope.
 Using the Italian word isn't making this any less painful.
 Off we go with bags o' laundry.
 It's simply not fair: GG gets by with one always-clean, always-chic outfit.
 And we don't have a wonderful nonna to help.
 This southern Italian grandma is described by the photographer as charming & we agree.
-That's some clean laundry, believe us! (photographs by miki**)
+That's some clean laundry, believe us! (photographs by miki**)ciao-whining-meow,

 GG's editor